-- (1) Subject to the provisions of sub-section (2), there shall be levied a tax called the central goods and services tax on 13[all intra-State supplies of goods or services or both], except on the supply of alcoholic liquor for human consumption, on the value determined under section 15 and at such rates, not exceeding twenty per cent., as may be notified by the Government on the recommendations of the Council and collected in such manner as may be prescribed and shall be paid by the taxable person. - (2) The central tax on the supply of petroleum crude, high speed diesel, motor spirit (commonly known as petrol), natural gas and aviation turbine fuel shall be levied with effect from such date as may be notified by the Government on the recommendations of the Council. - (3) The Government may, on the recommendations of the Council, 14by notification, specify categories of supply of goods or services or both, the tax on which shall be paid on reverse charge basis by the recipient of such goods or services or both and all the provisions of this Act shall apply to such recipient as if he is the person liable for paying the tax in relation to the supply of such goods or services or both - (4) 15[The Government may, on the recommendations of the Council, by notification, specify a class of registered persons who shall, in respect of supply of specified categories of goods or services or both received from an unregistered supplier, pay the tax on reverse charge basis as the recipient of such supply of goods or services or both, and all the provisions of this Act shall apply to such recipient as if he is the
+- (1) Subject to the provisions of sub-section (2), there shall be levied a tax called the central goods and services tax on 19[all intra-State supplies of goods or services or both], except on the supply of alcoholic liquor for human consumption, on the value determined under section 15 and at such rates, not exceeding twenty per cent., as may be notified by the Government on the recommendations of the Council and collected in such manner as may be prescribed and shall be paid by the taxable person. - (2) The central tax on the supply of petroleum crude, high speed diesel, motor spirit (commonly known as petrol), natural gas and aviation turbine fuel shall be levied with effect from such date as may be notified by the Government on the recommendations of the Council. - (3) The Government may, on the recommendations of the Council, 20by notification, specify categories of supply of goods or services or both, the tax on which shall be paid on reverse charge basis by the recipient of such goods or services or both and all the provisions of this Act shall apply to such recipient as if he is the person liable for paying the tax in relation to the supply of such goods or services or both. - (4) 21[The Government may, on the recommendations of the Council, by 22[notification], specify a class of registered persons who shall, in respect of supply of specified categories of goods or services or both received from an unregistered supplier, pay the tax on reverse charge basis as the recipient of such supply of goods or services or both, and all the provisions of this Act shall apply to such recipient as if he is the person liable for paying the tax in relation to such supply of goods or services or both]. - (5) The Government may, on the recommendations of the Council, 23by notification, specify categories of services the tax on intra-State supplies of which shall be paid by the electronic commerce operator if such services are supplied through it, and all the

-13 (i) CGST rates for goods notified vide NN-1/2017-Central Tax (Rate), dated 28-Jun-2017 as amended.
+19 (i) CGST rates for goods notified vide Notf No.-1/2017-Central Tax (Rate), dated 28-Jun-2017 as amended.

-(ii) CGST rate on motor vehicles on lease/sale procured prior to 1-Jul-2017 reduced to 65% of the CGST rate till 30-Jun-2020 subject to the specified conditions vide NN-37/2017-Central Tax (Rate), dated 13-Oct-2017
+(ii) CGST rate on motor vehicles on lease/sale procured prior to 1-Jul-2017 reduced to 65 per cent of the CGST rate till 30-Jun-2020 subject to the specified conditions vide Notf No.-37/2017-Central Tax (Rate), dated 13-Oct-2017

-(iii) CGST rates for services notified vide NN-11/2017-Central Tax (Rate), dated 28-Jun-2017
+(iii) CGST rates for services notified vide Notf No-11/2017-Central Tax (Rate), dated 28-Jun-2017

-14 (i) Category of goods that attracts reverse charge liability notified vide NN-04/2017-Central Tax (Rate), dated 28-Jun-2017
+^{20 (}i) Category of goods that attracts reverse charge liability notified vide Notf No-04/2017-Central Tax (Rate), dated 28-Jun-2017

-(ii) Category of services that attracts reverse charge liability notified vide NN-13/2017-Central Tax (Rate) dated 28-Jun-2017.
+(ii) Category of services that attracts reverse charge liability notified vide Notf No.-13/2017-Central Tax (Rate) dated 28-Jun-2017